felixfjh/sdl2-boilerplate/readme.txt

-This project is a boilerplate for my feature projects and this boilerplate code still works only on MacOS only.
+This project is a boilerplate for my future projects and this boilerplate code still works only on MacOS only.